Select Page

 Dr James Clugston is a conservation biologist with broad research interest in the molecular diversity and evolution of gymnosperms and angiosperms, with a focus towards species conservation of cycads (Cycadales).
 James is passionate about cycads due to their interesting biology and unique adaptations that have allowed them to survive for millions of years.
 The focus of his recent research is the development of new molecular techniques to better understand cycad genetic diversity and apply this to their conservation worldwide.
 In his work he uses a broad range of molecular techniques and approaches in conservation genomics, systematics, phylogenetics, and plant evolution.
 James is also the co-chair for the Global Conservation Consortium for Cycads, Australia and he is an active member of the IUCN SSC Cycad Specialist Group.
 James has recently returned from four very successful field trips (NSW, Qld, Thailand, South Africa) sampling cycads for genetic analysis and will share conservation stories from those places.

-Abstract - A Path Forward for Cycad Conservation in Australia
+Abstract - A path forward for cycad conservation in Australia

 Dr Carol Booth